Teenage Drinking – How to talk to children about alcohol.

 • Challenge the stereotype of the heroic, macho or amusing drinker.

-Donaldson also points to the real physical harm that alcohol can do to children, whose brains are still developing – risking damage to the white matter in the prefrontal area of the brain and the hippocampus, he said.
+The Chief Medical Officer also points to the real physical harm that alcohol can do to children, whose brains are still developing – risking damage to the white matter in the prefrontal area of the brain and the hippocampus, he said.
 Such damage would impact on their emotions and behaviour and could also affect their long-term memory and ability to find words.

-“France has problems with drinking,” Johnson added.
+“France has problems with drinking,” he added.
 “They are currently going through legislation to raise the age of purchase from 16 to 18.
 Whereas it was probably true that drinking as part of social interaction and not to get drunk was the norm, binge drinking is now a problem in France.”

-Ed Balls, the Government Minister for Children, Schools and Families accepted that the drinking culture exhibited on television and in the bragging about drinking exploits on radio programmes was a problem.
+The Government Minister for Children, Schools and Families accepted that the drinking culture exhibited on television and in the bragging about drinking exploits on radio programmes was a problem.

 “But the link between what parents do themselves and what they say to their children about the right way to do things is far more of an influence on children’s drinking behaviour than parents are ¬currently aware of,” he said.